Recipe Overview

 • Ground Beef (or Ground Turkey): Goulash is traditionally made with ground beef but if you aren’t a fan of beef, ground turkey is a good substitute.
 Quite honestly, I’ve made goulash with both and there’s only a slight difference in flavor.

 • Elbow Macaroni: Choose either regular macaroni or whole wheat.
-You’ll need 8 oz. or 2 heaping cups.
+You’ll need 8 ounces, or 2 heaping cups.

-• Canned Diced Tomatoes and Tomato Sauce: Goulash is a tomato-based recipe.
-The tomato sauce gives it a smooth texture and the diced tomatoes add small tomato chunks.
+• Canned Diced Tomatoes and Tomato Sauce: The tomato sauce gives the goulash a smooth texture and the diced tomatoes add small tomato chunks.
 Look for low-sodium or no-salt-added canned tomatoes to control sodium content.

 • Cheddar Cheese, Parsley (optional): Cheddar cheese goes perfectly with the tomato beef goulash, and fresh green parsley brightens the goulash with a piquant herbal flavor.